UST-QuAntiL/qhana-plugin-runner/docs/data-formats/allowed-types.md

 ## Content Types

 A content type is the mimetype of the serialized data.
-It says *how* the data is encoded, the data type says what it means.
-Content types should be RFC-compliant.
+It defines *how* the data is encoded.

 (ct-wildcard)=
 `*`